anon-blue/anon.blue/README.txt

  3 year old daughter (at the time was only 2) he is very wishixiajjdklswooslslla la firearms.
-He is a PTKHKTHTRDLLGDGLFLKGDGLGV,LL;DDFDML     sadasdsadasssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss sssssssssssssssssssssssssssss's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is vsdffsafasd sdf sdfdsfsdfsdf dsfgasdfssdfsdfsfsdfsdiolent felon!
+He is a PTKHKTHTRDLLGDGLFLKGDGLGV,LL;DDFDML     sadasdsadasssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssyou shei kandedaoma jiujiuwo) Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is vsdffsafasd sdf sdfdsfsdfsdf dsfgasdfssdfsdfsfsdfsdiolent felon!
 Please alert the police!
 Thank you! dddkajdk wdwddkdddsdadwdsdddddddddddddddddddddddddddddddddddsdsssssssssssssssssssssssssss